 The employee is required to first use accumulated sick, personal, and/or vacation days; the balance of the leave will be unpaid up to the 12-week maximum.
 If the employee is using Family Medical Leave for his/her their own medical needs, the College will continue to provide paid insurance benefits during the leave.
-As described in this Policy, medical certification from an applicable health care provider will be required.
-The duration of each leave of absence and the compensation received by the employee, if any, during the leave of absence shall be determined by the College in conjunction with applicable federal and state law.
+As described in this Policy, medical certification

-5.32.3 Counting of Leave Taken Under FMLA
+5.33.3 Counting of Leave Taken Under FMLA